Esri/solutions-raster-functions/README.md

 * ArcGIS Desktop 10.3 or later
 * ArcGIS Pro v1 or later
 * Pywin build 219 or later or similar ide.
+(Optional)

 ## Instructions